carbon-language/carbon-lang/docs/design/expressions/member_access.md

 A member access expression is processed using the following steps:

--   First, the name or parenthesized expression to the right of the `.` is [resolved](#member-resolution) to a specific member entity, called `M` in this document.
+-   First, the word or parenthesized expression to the right of the `.` is [resolved](#member-resolution) to a specific member entity, called `M` in this document.
 -   Then, if necessary, [`impl` lookup](#impl-lookup) is performed to map from a